codio/site/source/docs/dashboard/account/billing.html.md

 When you are ready, click the 'Generate Invoice' button and the invoice will be generated and sent to the email address.

-The option to switch to/from a Self Pay plan is also available but be aware if you have an active annual plan and have already paid this might lead to a conflict.
+The option to switch to/from a Self Pay plan is also available but be aware if you have an annual plan and have already paid this might lead to a conflict.

 <img alt="Organizations Billing" src="/img/docs/organisations_invoicing.png" class="simple"/>